mduqueoviedo/aoc21/README.md

 Once the challenge is clear, using a transpose function is key.
 My solution is a bit rigged for binary strings, if I had to get the most frequent value of an alpha(numeric) string, those filters would need to be replaced by something else.

-Also, another optimization (but binary based, is filtering just number of zeroes and comparing with total length).
+Also, another optimization (but binary based), is filtering just number of zeroes and comparing with total length.

 _PS: I didn't remember parsing a binary to decimal was that easy_